lugnitdgp/TDoC-Noughts-and-Crosses/README.md

-# day2
+# day3
- We had to do two task
+ We had to do two task make a CLI based TIC-TAC-TOE game using socket
- 1. creating a echo client and server
- 2. Creating a multi-threaded sever